CI/CD with GitHub Actions

 - Navigate to your Kyma cluster.

-- Click the Create Cluster Rolebutton.
+Configuration→Cluster Roles. - Click the

-- Add the following API Groups:- (core)
+xsk). - Add the following

 - apps